Caroline Johnson: Personal life

 Caroline married Nik Johnson in 2001 and they have three children.
 He owns a fertiliser business.
 They live in Sudbrook, Lincolnshire.

-In addition to her parliamentary duties, she continues to work part-time as a consultant paediatrician in Peterborough City Hospital and earns a salary of £21,199.20 for 336 hours annually as of February 2023.
+In addition to her parliamentary duties, she continues to work part-time as a consultant paediatrician in Peterborough City Hospital and earns a salary of £26,211.60 for 336 hours annually as of June 2026.

-In 2024 she took part in the London marathon, eventually finishing with a time of 7:47:32, the slowest finish of any MP.
+In 2024 she took part in her first marathon, the London Marathon, in aid of the special care baby charity Bliss.
+Her finish time of 7:47:32 was the slowest of any MP in the race.